HeberSilverio/developer-roadmap/src/data/guides/what-is-internet.md

 ---
-title: 'How does the internet work?'
+title: 'Como funciona a internet?'
 description: 'Learn the basics of internet and everything involved with this short video series'
 authorId: 'kamran'
 seo: